ONGOING DATA ANALYSIS PROJECTS

 Further studies in this project resulted with another paper published in CQG in 2015, with a lead author from the University of Glasgow group (Hu, Y.).
 This paper was among the few ones selected for being highlighted in the CQG+ website.
 In this work, we used a Markov Chain Monte Carlo method to optimize the locations of future generations of GW detectors in order to maximize their scientific output.
 By using public databases, we have developed a new perspective on the world map, presenting the allowable regions for building new GW detectors based on expected construction limitations and local noise levels.

-Within the framework of this project, we are currently working on time-dependent characterizations of different advanced detector networks.
-If we assume that we know the location of a chosen, observed source or host in the sky (e.g. known pulsars, or the Galactic Center region), we can quantify how sensitive a detector network is towards that direction at different times of a day.
-Comparing these source-specific FoMs for different networks of detectors, we can calculate which sub-network of detectors is the most sensitive among all at different times of a day and towards a specific source or host.
+Within the framework of this project, we have developed a time-dependent optimization tool for target-based gravitational wave searches of advanced detector networks.
+If we assume that we know the location of a source or host in the sky (e.g. known pulsars, or the Galactic Center region), we can quantify how sensitive a detector network is towards that direction at different times of a day.
+Comparing these source-specific FoMs for different networks of detectors, we can calculate which sub-network of detectors is the most sensitive among all towards a specific source or host both in general, and at different times of a day.

 A suggested network of advanced detectors including LIGO-India [R40]